sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <a href="https://docs.sourcegraph.com/cloud"><Badge text="Admin" color="violet" size="small" /></a>

 #### Get started with Sourcegraph faster than ever
-After many years of building Sourcegraph into a secure and highly-scalable solution, we're ready to bring it to the cloud.
+After almost a decade of developing self-hosted Sourcegraph, we’ve gained the trust of some of the most sophisticated companies and development teams in the world, allowing us to work with their most sensitive IP: their code.
+Today—after years of building trust and engineering rigor—we are excited to move confidently to the Cloud with this highly secure and scalable solution.

 Sourcegraph Cloud now offers dedicated, single-tenant instances of Sourcegraph, making it easier than ever for new teams to get started.
 You can read more in our announcement blog here[/blog/enterprise-cloud].

 <a href="https://docs.sourcegraph.com/cloud" className="tw-not-italic tw-flex tw-items-center">
       <p className="tw-m-0 tw-mr-2">Docs</p>